mother-of-all-self-hosting/mash-playbook/docs/services/funkwhale.md

 ########################################################################
 ```

-This will create a `mash-keydb` KeyDB instance on this host.
+This will create a `mash-valkey` Valkey instance on this host.

 This is only recommended if you won't be installing other services which require KeyDB.
-Alternatively, go for [Creating a KeyDB instance dedicated to funkwhale](#creating-a-keydb-instance-dedicated-to-funkwhale).
+Alternatively, go for [Creating a Valkey instance dedicated to funkwhale](#creating-a-valkey-instance-dedicated-to-funkwhale).

-#### Creating a KeyDB instance dedicated to funkwhale
+#### Creating a Valkey instance dedicated to funkwhale

 The following instructions are based on the [Running multiple instances of the same service on the same host](../running-multiple-instances.md) documentation.